nerdymalini/nerdymalini.github.io/_posts/2026-04-21-vertical-product-strategy-learnings.md

 This represents a classic platform broadening strategy: increasing average revenue per user and reducing churn by becoming a multi‑product financial hub rather than a single‑use trading app.

-### Business Model: Free Trades, Monetised Flow
+### Free Trades, Monetised Flow

-Robinhood’s zero‑commission model is underpinned by **payment for order flow (PFOF)** — selling retail orders to market makers in exchange for execution rebates.
+Robinhood’s zero‑commission model is underpinned by payment for order flow (PFOF) — selling retail orders to market makers in exchange for execution rebates.
 This allowed Robinhood to subsidise “free” trades while scaling rapidly, but it also introduced regulatory and reputational risk.

 Recognising this, Robinhood has increasingly diversified revenue streams — earning interest on client cash balances, margin lending, and subscription fees — reducing reliance on transaction‑linked revenues and improving business resilience.